RanitManik/foody/README.md

 ## Acknowledgments

-This application was developed as a solution to a take-home assignment, demonstrating full-stack development skills with modern web technologies and comprehensive access control implementation.
+This application was developed as a solution for Nick Fury's restaurant operations, demonstrating full-stack development skills with modern web technologies and comprehensive access control implementation.